Functional Nutrition at Curis Functional Health Prosper takes a personal and holistic approach to nutrition.

-Functional Medicine in Prosper seeks to identify and address the root causes of disease and views the body as one integrated system, not as a collection of independent organs divided up by medical specialties.
+Functional Nutrition in Prosper seeks to identify and address the root causes of disease and views the body as one integrated system, not as a collection of independent organs divided up by medical specialties.
 It treats the person as a whole system, not just by symptoms.

-Functional Medicine Practitioners in Prosper are like personal medical investigators and are equipped to solve complex and multifaceted health issues.
+Functional Nutrition Practitioners in Prosper are like personal medical investigators and are equipped to solve complex and multifaceted health issues.
 Examples include endocrine disorders, hormonal imbalances, mental health conditions, and chronic pain conditions like arthritis and fibromyalgia.
 They also help autoimmune and inflammatory diseases like multiple sclerosis, Lyme’s disease, celiac, and inflammatory bowel disease (IBD).

-Patients typically work with their Functional Medicine Practitioners in Prosper over several months to address their root cause diagnosis.
+Patients typically work with their Functional Nutrition Practitioners in Prosper over several months to address their root cause diagnosis.
 They implement changes in nutritional and lifestyle factors, alongside specific supplement protocols, to help the body heal.

 Appointment frequency is determined by the Functional Medicine Practitioner.
 Obviously, each presenting condition will be taken into consideration.
 Typically patients will be seen more often initially (every 10-20 days) during the first 1-2 months.
 As patients begin to improve, visits are moved to monthly, and with more improvement, patients are seen every 1.5-3 months until the condition resolves.